myTerminal/dotfiles/README.md

 ### Few utility scripts

 There is a growing collection of shell utility scripts included to help one with daily command-line based tasks.

+## To-Do
+- Add cloning of GitHub projects to setup
+- Figure out alternatives for missing packages on either platforms
+- Automate as many manual steps as possible